NelisW/pyradi/README.md

 The individual scripts in the toolkit is supported by examples, test cases and documentation.
 These examples are included at the end of each script in the `__main__`  section.
 If you just run the script, the code will be executed and results will be available in graphs or text files.

-##Prerequisites
+## Prerequisites

-If you install the [Anaconda](https://store.continuum.io/cshop/anaconda/) distribution (based on Python 2.7 oe 3.5)  you can ignore the rest of this paragraph.
+If you install the [Anaconda](https://store.continuum.io/cshop/anaconda/) distribution (Python 2.7 or 3.5)  you can ignore the rest of this paragraph.
 It works well, is easy to do and, unless you have conflicting requirements, just download Anaconda and focus on the work.

 This specific toolkit is implemented in
 [Python (2.7 or 3.5)](http://www.python.org/) and its associated modules